ailisc97/Milestone_project_four/README.md

 * Login functionality.
 * Logout functionality.
 * Account functionality.
-* Blog functionality, with creation, edit and delete management.
+* Blog functionality.
 * Comment functionality.
 * Stripe functionality.
 * Place Page to view all products.
 * Options on Nav bar on how to view certain products and the order to view products.

 ### Structure
-All Pages will have a Navigation bar (using Bootstrap) at the top of the Webpage that allows the User to select resturants and to search different resturants.
+All Pages will have a Navigation bar (using Bootstrap) at the top of the Webpage that allows the User to select different products, by certain categories and to search different products.
 The purpose of this is to fulfill user story:
-> As a First Time user,I want to easily and quickly navigate the website to look up resturants.
+> As a First Time user,I want to easily and quickly navigate the website to fitness courses.

-The search function for the User to search different resturants.
-> As a First Time user, I want to easily and quickly navigate serch by tags to find a resturant.
+> As a First Time user,I want to easily and quickly navigate the website to fitness equipment.
-> As a First Time user, I want to easily and quickly navigate serch by location to find a resturant.
+> As a First Time user,I want to easily and quickly navigate the website to fitness clothes.

-In the Footer there will be links to find the site links on the page.
+The search function for the User to search different products.
-> As a First Time user, I want to access the site links.
+> As a First Time user, I want to easily and quickly navigate search for different products.

-The Footer will also inform the user who are the website creators.
->As a Returning User, I want to know who are the creators of this website.
+> As a Returning User, I want to see new courses and products by filters.

-Users who set up an account would want to add, delete and edit the page so the other users can find new and exciting resturants to visit in the future.
+Users who set up an account would want search the blog and the comments for reviews on the products.
->As a Returning user, I want to set up an account so I can add resturant(s) to the website.
->As a Frequent user, I want to set up an account so I can remove resturant(s) to the website.
+> As a Frequent user, I want write a blog on my fitness course.
->As a Frequent user, I want to set up an account so I can edit resturant(s) to the website.
+> As a Frequent user, I want comment on other peoples blog.

 ### Design
 #### Colour Scheme
 The background colour used is white.
-The nav bar and the footer are a grey in colour.
-The resturant card has the background in white, the words in black and a picture of the resturant.
+The home page has a girl doing yoga with an interactive button to check out the products.
+Each product has a picture of the what is sold, or in terms of the courses its a photo in relation to the course.

-In the form page (signup.html), and the login page (login.html) the create restaurants (create_restaurant.html) and the edit restaurant (edit_restaurant.html) the form it's self is a white with black and a user friendly button.
+In the blog page (blog.html), the comments page (blog_detail.html), the signup (account_signup) and the login(account_login) the form it's self is a white with black and a user friendly button.

-The search bar is on the home page (index.html) and the resturant page (restaurants.html) there is a nice blue button to serch the restaurants,tags or city.
+The search bar is in the nav bar (base.html) there is an icon to press to search.

 ####  Typography
-The font on the website is **Roboto**.
+The font on the website is **Lato**.
 This font was off Google Fonts.

 #### Wireframes
 Index.html page and Resturant Page Desktop<br>